Dear reader of ADxS.org, please excuse the disruption.

 Stimulants are still the first choice of medication for ADHD: Methylphenidate and amphetamine medications.
 As drugs, they are used in such low doses and with such a slow onset and release that they only fill the existing dopamine and noradrenaline deficit.
 Consequences are that they have no intoxicating effect whatsoever.
 Drugs work by high concentrations and a fast, strong and short-term occupation of the receptors beyond the healthy level, thus causing a strong excess of dopamine and noradrenaline.

-To illustrate: you can fill a pothole on the road (drug) or you can use the same material to create a bump on the asphalt (drug).
+To illustrate: you can fill a pothole in the road (drug) or you can use the same material to create a hump in the asphalt (drug).
 A hump damages the chassis in the same way as an unfilled pothole.

 It is therefore not a given drug that represents a danger, but a drug that is not given in the case of an existing deficit.